Family tree of Philippe Labro

 More information

-He has written and directed many films and was a close friend of Jean-Pierre Melville, as he recalls in the 2008 documentary Code Name Melville.
+He wrote and directed many films and was a close friend of Jean-Pierre Melville, as he recalls in the 2008 documentary Code Name Melville.
 From 1985 to 2000, he was director of programmes at RTL becoming the vice president of the station in 1992.

 In April 2010, he became Commander of the Légion d'honneur.